 RFC Evere was a Belgian football club from Evere, the district to the east of Schaerbeek.
 The club played all its existence as a provincial club and was originally formed for officers of the Belgian Air Force as SC Evere.

-The club earned the nickname, ‘Les Aviateurs’ soon becoming attractive to the youth of the area, leading to non-military players joining the club in 1934.
+The club earned the nickname ‘Les Aviateurs’, soon becoming attractive to the youth of the area, leading to non-military players joining the club in 1934.
 Until the Second World War, the club continued to play at the military airport.
+In 1945, the club merged with another team, Evere HO, thus forming SC Evere HO.

-In 1945 the club merged with another team, Evere HO, thus forming SC Evere HO.
-In 1989, the team merged with Young Fellows Evere, and in 1994 Red Star Evere also joined up.
-In 2011 the club became champions and won promotion from the second level of provincial football.
+In 1974-75, the side finished third in Division 3 A, which was replicated in 1978-79.
+The team was relegated to Promotion B the following season.
+In 1989, the team merged with Young Fellows Evere, and in 1994, Red Star Evere also joined up.
+In 2011, the club became champions and won promotion from the second level of provincial football.

 Crossing Schaerbeek

-2012 saw a complicated twist, as Evere merged and took the license of another local club; RUS Albert Schaerbeek (RUSAS) to become Crossing Schaerbeek Evere.
+2012 saw a complicated twist, as Evere merged and took the license of another local club, RUS Albert Schaerbeek (RUSAS), to become Crossing Schaerbeek Evere.
 Meanwhile, RRC d'Etterbeek bought the license number of Evere to play in the top level of the provincial league.

-The new club name was a reference to Royal Crossing Club de Schaerbeek, a former top level provincial club who moved to Elewijt after mergers of their own in the 1980's.
+The new club name was a reference to Royal Crossing Club de Schaerbeek, a former top-level provincial club that moved to Elewijt after mergers of its own in the 1980s.
+Crossing Schaerbeek Evere moved to the rebuilt Crossingstadion in the Josaphat Park in Schaerbeek.

-Crossing ended the 2017-18 campaign in sixth place which was replicated the following season.
-The team was clear at the top when the 2019-20 season was cut short owing to the COVID-19 pandemic with promotion issues still in the air.
+Crossing ended the 2017-18 campaign in sixth place, which was replicated the following season.
+The team was clear at the top when the 2019-20 season was cut short owing to the COVID-19 pandemic, with promotion issues still in the air.

 My visit